signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-relay.md

 2. Configure static IP.
 3. Configure port for cardano-service.
 4. Configure port forwarding on router.
-5. Update port in env file.
-6. Enable cron job.
+5. Enable cron job.
-7. Configure both topology scripts.
-8. Wait for service on boarding(4 hours).
+6. Wait for service on boarding(4 hours).
-9. Pull in new list of peers.
-10. Prune list of best peers.
+7. Prune list of best (8) peers.
-11. Update gLiveView's env file.
-12. Edit the alias name for Prometheus.
+8. Edit the alias name for Prometheus.
-13. Reboot.
+9. Reboot.

 ## Hostname